AIDS Waiver Program

 For members who elect to remain enrolled in both the plan and AIDS Waiver Program, the Health Net Health Care Services staff concurrently institutes a care management plan and coordinates with the member's PCP.

 The member's PCP and Health Net Health Care Services staff are responsible for developing a primary care management plan that covers all medically necessary treatment and meets the health care needs of the member diagnosed with AIDS.
-They are responsible for coordinating and authorizing pharmacy, inpatient services, outpatient services, infusion services, laboratory, specialty referrals, durable medical equipment (DME), preventive care services, and respiratory care services.
+They are responsible for coordinating and authorizing pharmacy, inpatient services, outpatient services, infusion services, laboratory services, specialty referrals, durable medical equipment (DME), preventive care services, and respiratory care services.

 If the member elects to disenroll from the plan, the Health Net Health Care Services staff contacts the Health Net Medi-Cal Member Services Department or CalViva Health Medi-Cal Member Services Department (for Fresno, Kings and Madera counties) to initiate the disenrollment.
 The Health Net Health Care Services staff is responsible for authorization of services and coordination of the member's medical care until the member enters the AIDS Waiver program.